Seawater greenhouse: Sahara Forest Project

 The Sahara Forest Project (SFP) combines the seawater greenhouse technology and concentrated solar power and constructed pilot projects in Jordan and Qatar.
 The seawater greenhouse evaporates 50 m^{3} of seawater and harvests 5 m^{3} of fresh water per hectare per day.
 The solar power production capacity through PV panels produces 39 kW on the 3 hectares area with 1350 m^{2} growing area.
 The greenhouses are 15 degrees cooler than the outside temperatures which enables the production up to 130,000 of kg of vegetables per year and up to 20,000 liters of fresh water per day.
-Additionally, the project includes revegetation by soil reclamation of nitrogen-fixing and salt-removing desert plants by repurposed waste products from agriculture and saltwater evaporation.
+The project includes revegetation by soil reclamation of nitrogen-fixing and salt-removing desert plants by repurposed waste products from agriculture and saltwater evaporation.

 Process

 A seawater greenhouse uses the surrounding environment to grow temperate crops and produce freshwater.
 A conventional greenhouse uses solar heat to create a warmer environment to allow adequate growing temperature, whereas the seawater greenhouse does the opposite by creating a cooler environment.
 The roof traps infrared heat, while allowing visible light through to promote photosynthesis.

 The design for cooling the microclimate primarily consists of humidification and dehumidification (HD) desalination process or multiple-effect humidification.
 A simple seawater greenhouse consists of two evaporative coolers (evaporators), a condenser, fans, seawater and distilled water pipes and crops in between the two evaporators.
 This is shown in schematic figures 1 and 2.